MapColonies/qgis-server-sidecar/README.md

 # qgis-server-sidecar

-This is a sidecar container to reload QGIS Server data from S3.
+This is a sidecar container to load QGIS Server data from S3

 ## Run
 ```